Miu Lê: 2015–2017: Breakthrough with Em La Ba Noi Cua Anh (Sweet 20)

 In 2015, she had another voice-over for character Joy of Inside Out.
 Then she starred in the movie Em La Ba Noi Cua Anh.
 In 2016, she came back to singing as releasing Yeu Mot Nguoi Co Le.
 In 12 April, she released music video Anh Dang Noi Dau as a cooperation with Trinh Thang Binh's BPro Entertainment.
-Also in this year, she had another voice over in Ky Bang Ha 5 and starred in two movies, Ban Gai Toi La Sep and Co Gai Den Tu Hom Qua.
+Also in this year, she had another voice over in Ice Age 5 and starred in two movies, Ban Gai Toi La Sep and Co Gai Den Tu Hom Qua.

 Early 2017, she starred in the movie Nang 2 alongside Thu Trang, Hoang Phi,...
 In 6 July, she released music video Con Gi Giua Chung Ta.
 In November, she joined TV show Sao Dai Chien however left after episode 6.

 2018: Comeback with "Muon" (Wanna)

-In 11 September, she released the music video Muon (Wanna) after a one-year hiatus.
+On September 11, 2018, she released the music video Muon (Wanna) after a one-year hiatus.
 Through this video, she wants to demonstrate that she will do anything to get what she wants.
 The song is specially composed by Hua Kim Tuyen.

+2025: Say Hi with Queens (Em xinh "say hi")

+In 2025, Miu Lê joined TV show Say Hi with Queens (Em xinh "say hi").